mckay-del/trendwise-tools/docs/trendwise_context.md

 **Compliance note:** Broadcasts can only be sent to contacts who have given express written consent to receive marketing messages — not just anyone in the CRM.
 Clients must confirm consent provenance before the first broadcast is sent.
 Review-request and broadcast workflows are not activated against historical customer lists without confirmed consent documentation.

+### AI Front Desk (Inbound Voice AI)
+An AI voice agent that answers the client's inbound phone calls, responds to questions, and books appointments directly into their calendar — so no call goes unanswered when the owner is with another client, on a job, or closed for the day.
+Positioned as a replacement for the front office / receptionist function, not an outbound calling tool.

+**The problem it solves:** local service owners lose leads to missed calls — after hours, or while busy with another customer.
+Missed-call text-back catches these after the fact; AI Front Desk answers the call live.

+**Scope: inbound only.** By design, AI Front Desk never makes outbound calls.
+This is both a positioning choice (it's a front desk, not a robocaller) and a compliance choice (keeps Trendwise clear of TCPA outbound exposure).

+**Pricing:** $297/month + $250 one-time setup.
+Included in the All-in-One Growth System as the headline feature; available as a recurring addon on Starter, Growth, and Pro.

+**Operational rule (cost control):** When a client buys AI Front Desk, enable the GHL AI Employee unlimited (inbound) plan at $97/month on their sub-account as step one of setup.
+This caps Trendwise's cost at a known $97/client regardless of call volume and locks a floor margin of ~$200/client.
+Never meter minutes to the client.

+**Fair-use (internal, terms only — not in the pitch):** covers standard inbound volume for a local service business (~500 minutes/month).
+Exceptionally high-volume accounts move to a custom plan.
+This is a backstop in the terms, never mentioned in the sale — the offer is sold as "answers your inbound calls," no cap.

+**Setup includes:** building and training the call flow on the client's business, services, hours, and FAQs; connecting the GHL number; testing inbound answering and calendar booking end to end.

 ### Content Automation (Done-for-You Social + Email)
 A recurring service where Trendwise uses GHL Content AI + Social Planner to generate on-brand social posts and email content and schedule them automatically.
 Content is trained on the client's brand voice and content pillars, defined during a one-time setup.
 Low marginal labor once templated, high perceived value.